EthanFifle/Fishtank_Animation/README.txt

     (m) - is found on lines 261-269 where resetInterval = 12.0 for 12 seconds
-    (q) - should be visually similar upon startup of the html (r) - all code and reasons are commented sufficiently and well organized
+    (q) - should be visually similar upon startup of the html (r) - all code and reasons are commented sufficiently and well organized (s) - as seen in the canvas html element

     Useful Functions -> Describe -> (d), (e), (i), (j), (k), (l), (o) Scene Set Up     -> Describe -> (b), (c)